whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 References: [#3672](https://github.com/snowflakedb/terraform-provider-snowflake/issues/3672)

+### *(new feature)* snowflake_service resource
+Added a new preview resource for managing services.
+See reference [docs](https://docs.snowflake.com/en/sql-reference/sql/create-service).
+You can read about this resource's limitations in the documentation in the registry.
+This resource is not suitable for managing job services created with `EXECUTE JOB SERVICE`.
+There will be a separate `snowflake_job_service` resource for this use case.

+This feature will be marked as a stable feature in future releases.
+Breaking changes are expected, even without bumping the major version.
+To use this feature, add `snowflake_service_resource` to `preview_features_enabled` field in the provider configuration.

 ### *(new feature)* snowflake_git_repository resource
 Added a new preview resource for managing git repositories.
 See reference [docs](https://docs.snowflake.com/en/sql-reference/sql/create-git-repository).
 Note that `snowflake_api_integration_resource` currently does not support `git_https_api` type.
 It will be added during the resource rework.
 Instead, you can use [execute](https://registry.terraform.io/providers/snowflakedb/snowflake/latest/docs/resources/execute) resource.